 Each Halloween, emergency physicians typically see an increase in injuries from car accidents, falls, and deep cuts from pumpkin carving accidents, among other emergencies.
 Emergency physicians offer these tips to avoid a Halloween horror story:

-- Children should not walk alone in the dark.
-Try to go as a group, in a familiar neighborhood, with at least one adult chaperone.
-Seek organized festivities (schools, churches, etc) if possible.
+Be safe while trick-or-treating.
+Children should not walk alone in the dark.
+Try to go as a group, in a familiar neighborhood, with an adult chaperone.
+Bring flashlights and stay on sidewalks when walking at night.